Get,

 Image source: freepik.com

-Aloe vera is used along with certain other compounds to make formulations to manage PCOS, as they help in restoring the levels of a hormone in the ovaries.
-These were the findings of an animal study.10 The exact use of aloe vera gel is not known and requires further investigation.
+Aloe vera is used along with certain other compounds to make formulations to manage PCOS, as it helps restore the levels of a hormone in the ovaries.
+These were the findings of an animal study11.
+Further research on aloe vera gel’s effect on humans is needed.

-Nirgundi is a herb that has many medicinal properties.
-It acts against insulin resistance of the body, decreases androgen levels, and has similar activity to estrogen.
-Therefore, it may have beneficial effects on women with PCOS.11
+Nirgundi is an herb that has many medicinal properties.
+It acts against insulin resistance, helps decrease androgen levels12, and has similar activity to estrogen13.
+Therefore, it may have beneficial effects on women with PCOS.

 You can eat bitter gourd as a vegetable or drink its juice.
-This will help control blood sugar levels.
+This may help control blood sugar levels.
 Amla or Indian gooseberry also has a similar effect.

-Fenugreek leaves and tulsi or basil will help maintain insulin levels.
+Fenugreek leaves and tulsi or basil may help maintain insulin levels.
 PCOS patients have high levels of insulin, as it remains unused in the body, increasing blood sugar levels.

 Dr. M.G.
 Kartheeka, MBBS, MD(Pediatrics)

-• Balanced diet: Adopting a healthier lifestyle with a balanced diet can prove to be beneficial for PCOS as it can help in reducing the symptoms.4 A balanced diet containing all the necessary nutrients in healthy proportions will be recommended by your doctor.
+• Balanced diet: Adopting a healthier lifestyle with a balanced diet can prove to be beneficial for PCOS as it can help in reducing the symptoms14.
+A balanced diet containing all the necessary nutrients in healthy proportions may be recommended by your doctor.
 Kindly consult your physician for guidance.

-• Weight management: Weight management leads to the reduction in symptoms of PCOS, such as loss of scalp hair, increased body hair and acne.
+• Weight management: Weight management may lead to the reduction in symptoms of PCOS14, such as loss of scalp hair, increased body hair and acne.
 An improvement in mood due to the restoration of normal hormone production can also be seen, which in turn might lead to the regulation of periods and improved fertility.
 Weight management in the case of PCOS also showed a decrease in risk for diabetes and heart diseases.
-All of this can be achieved by the loss of just 5-10% of weight in those for whom the occurrence of PCOS is due to increased weight.4
+All of this can be achieved by the loss of just 5-10% of weight in women who are obese or overweight14

 When to Seek Medical Help?

-When you observe some symptoms of PCOS, a doctor should be consulted for proper examination and diagnosis.
-This will prevent the worsening of the condition.
+When you observe any symptoms of PCOS, you should consult a doctor right away.
+This will prevent worsening of the condition.

 Is PCOS communicable?

 No, PCOS is not a communicable disease.
-There is a chance for the disease to occur in families, but the exact mechanism and reason for the occurrence are unknown.
-2
+There is a risk that the disease may occur in families, but the exact mechanism and reason for the occurrence are unknown2.

 Can honey cure PCOS?

-There is no cure for PCOS.
-You need to manage the symptoms that are associated with it.
+There is no treatment for PCOS, but thesymptoms associated with PCOS can be managed.
 There are no reports stating the beneficial effects of honey on the symptoms of PCOS.

 Is chamomile tea good for PCOS?